 Ensuring businesses run effectively is a huge business in itself.
 Companies are always striving to operate as efficiently as possible.
 Management analysts review specific areas of a business and propose ways to improve efficiency while increasing revenue and reducing costs.
 Frequent travel to meet with clients can be common since they typically work with many companies.

-The average salary is affected by work experience but hovers around $64,000, as reported by Payscale.
+The average management analyst salary is $93,000, according to the BLS.
 Previous work experience is highly beneficial, along with a bachelor’s degree and certification as a Certified Management Consultant.

 Marketing managers estimate the demand for products and services that an organization and its competitors offer.
 They then identify potential markets for their company’s products.
 Often, marketing managers monitor trends that can indicate the need or demand for a new product or service.
 Then they will assist in the development of that product or service and create a marketing plan for it.